Isamot Kol: Spider Guild

 Kol is given a temporary badge and partnered with fellow new recruit Vath Sarn, a Rannian who was also plucked from the war.
-In contrast to Sarn’s discipline and adaptability, Kol still saw Sarn as an enemy from the war, and instigated conflict with him as they began their first assignment.
+In contrast to Sarn's discipline and adaptability, Kol still saw Sarn as an enemy from the war, and instigated conflict with him as they began their first assignment.
 This was diverting ships away from Star 38, which, like several recent stars, had begun to show signs of instability.
 Kol was also slow to adapt to Corps protocols, questioning his orders, and even threatening an Okaaran hospital ship that fired upon him after refusing to change course from the star.
 The star eventually went supernova, and the two new recruits valiantly attempted to pull the ship from the ensuing black hole, but were sucked in.
 This was part of a planned attack by the Spider Guild, operating from the forbidden Vegan system.

-They are discovered by the GL trainer Kilowog, who had broken Lantern rules to find them.
-Isamot and Sarn, forced to go on by themselves due to Kilowog not being able to fit in the tunnels they were using, find out the Guild's plans to invade Oa.
+They are discovered by Green Lantern trainer Kilowog, who had broken Lantern rules to find them.
+Isamot and Sarn, forced to go on by themselves due to Kilowog not being able to fit in the tunnels they were using, discover that the Guild plans to invade Oa.

 The Guild detect them and attack.
-The three join up with Guy Gardner and Kyle Rayner, who had also broken the rules to rescue the missing and unwilling GL recruit Soranik Natu.
+The three join up with Guy Gardner and Kyle Rayner, who had also broken the rules to rescue the missing and unwilling Lantern recruit Soranik Natu.
 Soranik's unwillingness to be a Lantern causes Kol to perceive her as a traitor.
-Despite this and other conflicts, the six Lanterns successfully make it back to Oa.
-They help in driving off the invasion of Guild forces.
+Despite this and other conflicts, the six Lanterns successfully return to Oa and help fight the Guild's invasion.